ShenduoZhang/shenduo.icu/courses.md

 I made notes on my textbook, which won't be available online due to copyright reasons.
 The class also covered more contents than represented here. [pdf](CS/biostat/1.pdf) [concept](CS/biostat/1.concept)

-# Classes in mathematics
+# Mathematics Classes

-## Stochastic calculus and brownian motion*
+## Stochastic calculus and brownian motion

 - Lecturer: Michael Damron
 - Institute: Georgia Institute of Technology